 REPORT (COMPLIANT): The Library schedules regular Person-In-Charge (PIC) trainings where staff receives additional training for emergency situations.
 In turn, all libraries have a trained "Person in Charge" (PIC) on duty during hours of operations.
 Director-level staff are available to serve as the Senior PIC where immediate assistance and direction is provided to the location/library PIC, staff and law enforcement.
 Further, all incidents are reported and evaluated, to improve future response.
 Additional support and training is provided by subject-matter experts as needed to prepare staff to respond to specific circumstances.
+Staff are required to review and sign off annually on basic safety guidelines.

-POLICY TYPE: MANAGEMENT LIMITATIONS POLICY 2.3 POLICY TITLE: FINANCIAL CONDITION AND ACTIVITIES
+POLICY TYPE: MANAGEMENT LIMITATIONSPOLICY 2.3POLICY TITLE: FINANCIAL CONDITION AND ACTIVITIES